babslekson/Migrating-to-the-Cloud-with-Conterization_P20/README.md

  In the above image, we specify a parameter -t, so that the image can be tagged`tooling"0.0.1` - Also, you have to notice the `.` at the end.
 This is important as that tells Docker to locate the `Dockerfile` in the current directory you are running the command.
 Otherwise, you would need to specify the absolute path to the `Dockerfile`.

  - Now that the image is built. let us lauch our container with `docker run`

  ![docker-run](images/tgrun.png)

- •	From the image above we specify the --network flag so that both the Tooling app and the database can easily connect on the same virtual network we created earlier.
+ - From the image above we specify the `--network` flag so that both the Tooling app and the database can easily connect on the same virtual network we created earlier.
- •	The -p flag is used to map the container port with the host port.
+ - The -p flag is used to map the container port with the host port.
 Within the container, apache is the webserver running and, by default, it listens on port 80.
 You can confirm this with the CMD ["start-apache"] section of the Dockerfile.
 But we cannot directly use port 80 on our host machine because it is already in use.
 The workaround is to use another port that is not used by the host machine.
 In our case, port 8085 is free, so we can map that to port 80 running in the container.

  ![tooling](images/tooling.png)

  ## Deployment with Docker compose